Geomorphology - Rivers/Watersheds - Natural

 into graduate work (both Master’s and Ph.D.) at Arizona

-State - which was an incredible experience (THANK YOU,
+State - which was an incredible experience.

 Today, I consider myself so incredibly fortunate to be